eageissinger/R-CAFE/index.md

 Learn how to customize figures for presentations and publications with ggplot.

 **Objectives:**
-- Changes size of figures, lines, points, and text
-- Add custom labels
+- Customize and format figures with theme()
+- Use multiple geoms to tell more with your figures
-- Create paneled figures
+- Create multi-panel figures
+- Add regression lines
+- Format figure legends
-- Add model results to figures
+- Export figures

+**Before the session:** Please download the following code and check that it runs beforehand.
+If you have difficulty, please contact Emilie to troubleshoot the code.

 ## Past Sessions